Nolan Jones Preview, Player Props: Rockies vs. Orioles

 Nolan Jones At The Plate

-- Jones has driven in a run in 22 games this year (31.0%), including 13 games with more than one RBI (18.3%).
-He has also driven in three or more of his team's runs in four contests.
+- Jones has picked up an RBI in 30.6% of his games this season, with two or more RBI in 18.1% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.